jaskiratvig/golang-restapi-dynamodb-serverless/README.md

 ### Serverless

 One addition to the helloWorld project is the serverless.yaml file, which is responsible for deploying Amazon API Gateway as Infrastructure as Code.
+However, I did not deploy the DynamoDB table via Serverless so this project assumes that a table has already been created in the us-east-1 region.

 ### Code Organization